-To be a good breeder and produce exceptional quality dogs, a breeder needs to have a number of top notch dogs for their consideration..
-We have found that the Guardian/Foster program is one of the best ways to accomplish this.
+To be a good breeder and produce exceptional quality dogs, a breeder needs to have a number of top notch dogs for their consideration.
+We only have 4 dogs maximum living with us at one time and they are all part of the family.
+We have found that the Guardian/Foster program is one of the best ways to “keep” dogs suitable for our breeding program.
 We do not and will not keep a large number of dogs.
 Poodles need to be a part of the family and do not thrive to their full potential in a kennel situation or if they are part of too large of a pack.
 That is why we have a foster dog program.

 How the Guardian/Foster Program Works:

 There is no up front cost involved in acquiring this Poodle, but there are requirements for the Guardian Home in addition to the other usual “good Poodle home” criteria.

 You should live within a three hour drive from us in Cottonwood California.
 We retain the right to breed your girl two or three times, and she will come to our home for whelping, then return to your home when the pups are six or seven weeks old.
 When she has had her last litter, she will be spayed and title signed over to her Guardian owners, who then have no further obligations or restrictions.
 In the case of a male, he must remain not neutered for a specified period, and be made available for breeding.

 At times, we will place our “pick of the litter” female or male at nine to ten weeks old or a young adult in a guardian/ foster home.
 The dogs stay in these homes for their entire lives provided our fostering rules are being followed- which are quite reasonable.
 This program allows people an opportunity to have one of the best dogs in our breeding program!